tjcarney89/swift-slapchat-lab-ios-0217/README.md

 ##### Making Test Messages

 1. We can't display messages if we haven't created any!
 Let's do this in `TableViewController`.
-    - Make a local array for storing messages.
-This will power your tableview's data source, and make it more self-contained.
-	- Make your dataStore a property and initialize it.
+	- Create a `store` property to hold your Data Store's `sharedInstance`.
 	- Create a few `Message`s.
-Use `NSEntityDescription` class function `insertNewObjectForEntityForName(_:inManagedObjectContext:)`.
+Use `NSEntityDescription`'s class function `insertNewObject(forEntityName:into:)`.
 	- Don't forget to set your test messages' `content` and `createdAt` properties!
 2. So now is when you'd want to `saveContext()` so that these messages would persist in our database.
 BUT— since this is in `viewDidLoad()`, that means that we'll be creating and saving new messages *every time we run our app*.
 Let's add some logic to prevent that.
     - Make a new method called `generateTestData()`.
 Dump all your message creation in there, and make your dataStore `saveContext()` and `fetchData()` at the end.
     - In `viewDidLoad()`, `fetchData()` and then pass your dataStore's messages to your local messages array.